 The Financial Advisor has testified that it is customary for a utility to remit securitization charges to the bond trustee on a daily basis, within two business days of receipt of such charges.
-The Financial Advisor has further testified that if the daily remittances are made on an estimated basis, the estimated remittances should be reconciled with actual collections no less often than semi-annually, with any over-remittances being returned to the Utility through a reduction in the amount of future remittances equal to such over-remittance and any under-remittances being paid over to the bond trustee by the Utility within five business days.
-In this Financing Order we adopt the recommendations of the Financial Advisor.
+The Utility has noted that it anticipates remitting actual WESCRM Charges on a daily basis within two business days of receipt.
+In this Financing Order we adopt the recommendations of the Financial Advisor and the method of remittance provided by the Utility.